Deeplodocus/deeplodocus/docs/tutorials/coco.md

       name: resize
       module: deeplodocus.app.transforms.yolo.input
       kwargs:
-        shape: [448, 448]
+        shape: [416, 416]
 transforms: Null
 mandatory_transforms_end: Null
 ```

+These two transforms constitute the two stages of the transformer pipeline illustrated below:

+![TransformerPipeline](../figures/tutorials/coco/transformer.png  "TransformerPipeline")

+**Stage 1:**

-The first stage is use to format the label into an array of size (100 x 5), then normalise the box coordinates by the corresponding image shape.
+In the first stage, the label is formatted into an array of size (n_obj x 5) and the box coordinates are normalised by the corresponding image shape.

 - An input (image) is given to the **[reformat_pointer](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/input.py)** function, which returns:
     - the image (unchanged) and,
-    - a **TransformData** object that stores the shape of the given image as well as a second transform function named **[reformat](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/label.py)**.
+    - a **TransformData** object that stores the shape of the given image and another transform function, **[reformat](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/label.py)**.
-- Since the label transformer points to the input transformer, the label will inputted to the function specified by this **TransformData** object, which:
+- As the label transformer points to the input transformer, the label will inputted to the function specified by this **TransformData** object, which:
     - formats the label into a numpy array and,
     - normalises the box coordinages w.r.t the given image shape.

-The second stage is responsible for resizing the input image to (448 x 448 x 3).
+**Stage 2:**

+In the second stage, the input image to the given shape and box coordinates of the corresponding label are scaled accordingly.

 - The image is inputted to the **[resize](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/yolo/input.py)** function, which returns:
     - the image, resized to (448 x 448) and,
-    - a **TransformData** object that points to an **[empty](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transformer function.
+    - a **TransformData** object that points to an **[scale](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transformer function.
-- The label is given to the **[empty](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transform.
+- The label is given to the **[scale](https://github.com/Deeplodocus/deeplodocus/blob/master/deeplodocus/app/transforms/__init__.py)** transform.
-    - This is just a place holder transform - the label is returned unchanged.

-This process is illustrated below:

-![TransformerPipeline](../figures/tutorials/coco/transformer.png  "TransformerPipeline")
+    - This sales up the label box coordinates by the new shape of the image.

 ### 5.2.
 Output Transformer

 To visualise the outputs of our YOLO model during training or validation, we can apply some post-processing transforms.